Youssef-Khafagy/Youssef-Khafagy/README.md

 # 💫 About Me:
 Second-year Software Engineering student at McMaster University with experience in software development and technical problem-solving.
-I enjoy building practical solutions through programming and teamwork
+I enjoy building practical solutions through programming and teamwork.

 ## 🌐 Socials: